Scripture |

 |

-7 Therefore he said unto Judah, Let us build these cities, and make about them walls, and towers, gates, and bars, while the land is yet before us; because we have sought the LORD our God, we have sought him, and he hath given us rest on every side.
-So they built and prospered. |
+7 Therefore said he to Judah, Let us build these cities, and let us surround them with walls and towers, doors and bars, while the land is yet before us, for we have sought Yahweh our God, we have sought him, and he hath given us rest on every side.
+So they built, and prospered. |

 Build these cities – Fortified cities on the extremity of his kingdom for protection against attacks of enemies.
 R4724:3